Which sunglasses protect our eyes?

 Tips for a safe purchase

-To protect your eyes, only trust a trusted optician .
-Avoid counterfeit or very cheap products: a low price often means sacrificed quality.
-Non-approved sunglasses not only do not protect, but can also promote the onset of permanent eye diseases .
+To protect your eyes, only trust a trusted optician.
+Avoid counterfeit or overly cheap products: a low price often means compromised quality.
+Non-approved sunglasses not only do not protect, but can promote the onset of permanent eye conditions.